cheald/manticore/README.md

 * Concurrent execution wrapper, for executing multiple HTTP requests in parallel from the same control thread.
 * Bigger and better spec suite
+* One-shot API which routes requests to a default client, so that individual applications don't have to manage a client if they don't want to.

 ## Contributing